Byron/gitoxide/README.md

 * **light** = *lean-cli* + *fast*
   * crossplatform by nature as this comes with simplified log based progress
 * **small** = *lean-cli*
-  * As small as it can possibly be, no threading, no fast sha1, log based progress only
+  * As small as it can possibly be, no threading, no fast sha1, log based progress only, no cleanup of temporary files on interrupt

 ### git-features